 Then in the New Template Assignment, first click on “First choose a template” button as shown in the fig below:

 Here either you can choose from OneDrive for Business Template or You can choose from Site Collection template.
-Then I am choosing here for Team Site template.
-So any site collection using Team site template will have this Policy.
+Then I am choosing here for the Team Site template.
+So any site collection using the Team site template will have this Policy.

 Then assign the rule which we have created in the previous steps like below:

 Now you will look at the New Template Assignment, the screen looks like below.
-Where we have choosen the Template, Rule.
+Where we have chosen the Template, Rule.
 And also if you want to make this rule as mandatory, then check the checkbox “Make Policy as Mandatory” like below:

 Now we will discuss how we can assign Document Deletion Policy to site collections.
 From the “Document Deletion Policy Center” site, click on “Policy Assignments for Site Collections” link as which will open “Policy Assignments for Site Collections” document library.
 Here click on +new items as shown in the fig below:

 Then in the “New: Site Collection Assignment” page click on “First choose a site collection” link.
 This will open Choose a site collection dialog box.
 Here search for your site collection as shown in the fig below: